Correlated Poisson processes and self-decomposable laws: Conclusions and further inquiries

-The self-decomposability joined with the subordination technique could moreover be a promising tool to study dependency beyond the Gaussian-{\ito} world.
-We have shown indeed how to obtain dependent Erlang (gamma) \rv's that can be used to create and simulate dependent variance gamma processes.
+Our results in any case show that the self-decomposability, joined with the subordination techniques, can be a promising tool to study dependency beyond the Gaussian-{\ito} world.
+We have shown indeed how to obtain dependent exponential (gamma) \rv's that can be used to create and simulate dependent Poisson processes without resorting to definitely coincident jumps, but the path is now open to produce more general dependent gamma (Erlang at first) \rv's to simulate dependent variance gamma processes.
 A further extension could then be to study the self-decomposability of density functions that have a strictly proper rational characteristic function (Exponential Polynomial Trigonometric, \emph{EPT} laws) in order to construct 2-dimensional correlated \emph{EPT} \rv's (see for instance\mycite{SextonHanzon12}).
-Finally it would be expedient to explore the Markov properties of the 2-component Poisson processes $(M,(t),N(t))$ with dependent marginals that we have introduced in this paper and the Master equations ruling them: this too will be discussed in a forthcoming paper
+Finally it would be expedient to explore the Markov properties of the 2-component Poisson processes $(M,(t),N(t))$ with dependent marginals that we have introduced in this paper and the Master equations ruling them: this too will be the subject of future inquiries